-Audemars Piguet recently announced that the spearhead of its collections, the iconic Royal Oak ref reference.
-15202ST will be replaced in 2022 by a new model to mark the 50th anniversary of Roayl Oak.
-It was announced by the CEO Francois Bennahmias during the 'AP Social Club' format, conversing with the Head of Complications Michael Friedman.
+Audemars Piguet has recently announced that the spearhead of its collections, the iconic Royal Oak ref.
+15202ST will be replaced in 2022 by a new model to mark the 50th anniversary of the Roayl Oak.
+The CEO announced it Francois Bennahmias during the 'AP Social Club' format, conversing with the Head of Complications Michael Friedman.

-The watch has retained a diameter of 39 mm and the legendary 2121 caliber of Jaeger Le Coultre derivation, but has been updated with small variations, such as the placement of the AP logo around 6 o'clock (just as it happened on the 5402) and the use of the given disc with a blue background in solidarity with the dial.
+The watch has kept the diameter of 39 mm and the legendary caliber 2121 derived from Jaeger Le Coultre, but has been updated with small changes, such as the positioning of the AP logo at around 6 o'clock (exactly as it did on the 5402) and the use of the date disc with blue background integral with the dial.

-A few weeks ago our editor Andrea Frigerio, dedicated an in-depth analysis of the market price trend of 15202ST.
-In the face of this official announcement, given what happened in January for the Patek Philippe 5711, I am very afraid that the updated charts will show a dizzying increase in the prices of 'resellers'.
-To paraphrase a motto so dear to our stock market speculator friends: “To the moon."
+A few weeks ago our editor Andrea Frigerio dedicated an in-depth analysis of the 15202ST market price trend.
+In the face of this official announcement, given what happened in January for the Patek Philippe 5711, I really fear that the updated charts will show a dizzying increase in reseller prices.
+Paraphrasing a motto so dear to stock market speculator friends: “To the moon”.